BenjaminHLee/ESG-2/README.md

 ## STATUS

 Complete CSV tool.
 Full support for base ESG game as well as adjustment bidding.
+This branch is kept for posterity's sake; it should *not* be considered a design document.

 ## PROGRAM EXPLANATION